opensearch-project/documentation-website/_opensearch/rest-api/document-apis/multi-get.md

 Parameter | Type | Description
 :--- | :--- | :--- | :---
-&lt;index&gt; | String | Name of the index to retrieve documents from. preference | String | The node or shard OpenSearch should perform the operation on.
+&lt;index&gt; | String | Name of the index to retrieve documents from. preference | String | The node or shard that OpenSearch should perform the operation on.
 Default is random. realtime | Boolean | Specifies whether the operation should run in realtime.
 If false, the operation waits for the index to refresh to analyze the source to retrieve data, which makes the operation near-realtime.
 Default is true. refresh | Boolean | If true, OpenSearch refreshes shards to make the operation visible to searching.
 Default is false. routing | String | A value used to route the operation to a specific shard.